There's a huge range of options when it comes to buying copper cookware.

 If it's scratched, cracked or damaged, however, you probably want to go to a local shop and have your cookware repaired before you cook with it.

 Copper helps your cookware heat quickly and maintains an even temperature.
+The trick is finding a piece, or set, that fits your needs and is within your budget.

 Did you find this guide helpful?
 Let us know in the comments with your thoughts and experiences with copper cookware.